Where are we with that approval?

-If you ask a programmer to make software for this workflow, it will start looking like the family tree of Oedipus.
+If you ask a programmer to make software for approval workflow, it will start looking like the family tree of Oedipus.

-In 2018, there’s no excuse for a form designer to be anything less than awesome.
+In 2020, there’s no excuse for a form designer to be anything less than awesome.
 It’s got to be drag-and-drop.
-And you need fields, lots of fields.
+And you need fields, all the different types.
 Text, numbers, maps, calculations, drop-downs, and more!
-If you aren’t initially impressed at the form designer of your workflow management system, chances are that you will outgrow it pretty fast.
+If you aren’t initially impressed at the form builder of your workflow management system, chances are that you will outgrow it pretty fast.